19bartek92/taxAssistantApp-deployment/README.md

 A: Key Vault names must be globally unique.
 Try a different name or let the system generate one.

 **Q: Can't download publish profile**
-A: Make sure you're using S1 or higher SKU.
-F1 (Free) tier doesn't support publish profiles.
+A: F1 (Free) tier has limited publish options.
+You can still deploy using Visual Studio Code with Azure extension or Azure CLI with deployment center.

 **Q: App shows error after deployment**
 A: The infrastructure is created, but the application code needs to be deployed by the developer.